 Similar to how printers are discoverable by PCs, Alexa can receive the same information over a local wifi network and help customers connect their devices.
 To connect a device to Alexa, customers need to use the Alexa app or say “Alexa, discover my devices.”
 You can find more details on how Alexa works with printers here.

 The company also promised to address some of our other concerns.
 Going forward, when you connect a printer to Alexa, you should get a welcome email within 48 hours.
 In the future, the welcome email will mention information about the intention to measure ink and offer replacement cartridges.
 The company also took steps to prevent an overabundance of emails when multiple cartridges are low.

-It’s true that computers can’t discover printers, but this is a specific action taken by the users to discover printers.
+It’s true that computers can discover printers, but this is a specific action users take.
 The process also doesn’t automatically add a printer found on the network, users have to select the printer (if multiple printers are found) and choose to enable it.

 The original report is left intact below.

 It all started with an innocuous email that I initially disregarded as some phishing attempt.
 “Thank you for connecting your HP OfficeJet Pro 8710 printer to Alexa.
 Alexa just made printing a whole lot easier.
 Now you can print documents using only your voice and compatible Echo devices.”